-The application form (GSO.15; see section 9.1.3 below) should be emailed to the Graduate Studies Office before noon on the Friday of 8th week of the twelfth term.
-The total number of terms that may be granted by the Faculty is six further terms for the DPhil.; however, the Faculty does not normally give extensions for more than one term at a time.
+The application form (GSO.15; see section 9.1.3 below) should be emailed to the Graduate Studies Office before noon on the Friday of 8th week of the twelfth term (for full-time students) or twenty-fourth term (for part-time students).
+The total number of terms that may be granted by the Faculty is six further terms for the full-time DPhil. and three for the part-time DPhil.
+However, the Faculty does not normally give extensions for more than one term at a time.
 Note that, for visa students, an agreed extension does not affect the duration of your leave to remain in the UK (see section 3.10 below).

-3.8.
+3.9.
 Lapsed Status and Reinstatement of Status